rlerdorf/php7dev/README.md

 Make sure you are at least at Vagrant version 1.5 or the steps below may not work for you.

+Clone this repo and change to this new directory.

 Then from a terminal, do:

 ```